albertkjoller/QuotesNMovies/index.md

 The total revenue from Box Office sales within this period was <font size="+3"> <b> US$ 56.43 Billion </b> dollars </font> at the U.S. cinemas.
 {% include yearly_BoxOffice.html %}
 <!-- Maybe use this instead: The total income from ticket sales within each years were heavily impacted by a small set of the movies broadcasted within that year. -->
-A handfull of movies within each year were the major actors in terms of income from ticket sales.
+A handful of movies within each year were the major actors in terms of income from ticket sales.
 The top 10 movies within each year occupy a major part of the total Box Office sales.
 It is easily seen that the number of movies and the total box office sales within a year seem to follow a similar trend and are especially low.
 The deviation for 2020 is due to the societal impact of COVID-19.
 {% include yearly_BoxOfficeByMovie.html %}

 <!-- Box Office raceplot -->
-The top-ranking movies in terms of income in each year heavily battled the top-ranking movies from other years in the combat for becoming the most successfull movie in the period in terms of revenue.
+The top-ranking movies in terms of income in each year heavily battled the top-ranking movies from other years in the combat for becoming the most successful movie in the period in terms of revenue.
 {% include totalBoxOffice.html %}

 <!-- Quotes intro -->